DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/content-projection.md

 </div>
 ```

 Instead of a single image, we're passing in 3 smaller images that are clickable to enlarge.
 The text for location contains an external link and the description is now a list.

+One important thing to point out is that the styles are coming from the parent.
+I've used both in-line styles and a style class in the `app.component`.

 Let's see what this looks like now:

 <img src="/images/blog/content-projection/example2.png" height="500px">